floragunncom/search-guard-docs/_content/_docs_signals/rest_api_trust_store_delete.md

 DELETE /_signals/truststores/{trust-store-id}
 ```

-Delete the trust store with provided id.
+Delete the trust store with the provided id.

 ## Responses